turketwh/Prx_3-merSVM_data/analysis/svmModeling/README.md

 ## SVM modeling

-This folder contains data, scripts, and code to build SVM models for each Prx subgroup, use those models to classify the *harper* data set protein sequences, and then analyse 63 cases where the classifiers all returned negative scores.
+This folder contains documentation and data for scripts and code that build SVM models for each Prx subgroup, use those models to classify the *harper* data set protein sequences, and then analyse 63 cases where the classifiers all returned negative scores.

 The results of this analysis directly relate to Tables 2, 3, 7, and 8; Figure 1; the corresponding discussions for those tables and figures; supplementary information *Additional file 1*; and much of the other downstream analyses.